AbdirahmanManka/AbdirahmanManka/README.md

 - 👯 I’m looking to collaborate on **JavaScript projects**

-- 🤝 I’m looking for help with **Flutter**
+- 🤝 I’m looking for help with  with open source projects and contributions.

 - 😄 Pronouns: He/Him

--🤔 I’m looking for help with open source projects and contributions.

 - 💬 Ask me about **JavaScript and web-development**